TacNap/A2_IFN636_Learning_Progress_Tracker/README.md

 **Usage Example**

 * Students can mark modules as completed by finishing all lessons.

-* Quiz scores are logged and stored for review.
+* Quiz scores are logged and stored for review
 * Once all lessons are completed, a certificate is generated automatically.